iitis/CumulantsFeatures.jl/README.md

 The "mev" uses only the corrlelation matrix, see: C. Sheffield, 'Selecting band combinations from multispectral data', Photogrammetric Engineering and Remote Sensing, vol. 51 (1985)

 The "hosvd" uses the Higher Order Singular Value decomposition of cumulant's tensor to extract information.
 For the `N=3` case, the Joint Skewness Band Selection (JSBS), see X. Geng, K. Sun, L. Ji, H. Tang & Y. Zhao 'Joint Skewness and Its Application in Unsupervised Band Selection for Small Target Detection Sci Rep. vol.5 (2015) (https://www.nature.com/articles/srep09915).
 For the JSBS application in biomedical data analysis see: M. Domino, K. Domino, Z. Gajewski, 'An application of higher order multivariate cumulants in modelling of myoelectrical activity of porcine uterus during early pregnancy', Biosystems (2018), (https://doi.org/10.1016/j.biosystems.2018.10.019).
-For `N = 4` and `N = 5` see also P. Głomb, K. Domino, M. Romaszewski, M. Cholewa 'Band selection with Higher Order Multivariate Cumulants for small target detection in hyperspectral images', [arXiv:1808.03513]
+For `N = 4` and `N = 5` see also P. Głomb, K. Domino, M. Romaszewski, M. Cholewa 'Band selection with Higher Order Multivariate Cumulants for small target detection in hyperspectral images' (2018) (https://arxiv.org/abs/1808.03513).
-) (2018).

 ```julia

 julia> Random.seed!(42);